equinixmetal-helm/k8s-otel-collector/README.md

     OTEL_EXPORTER_OTLP_INSECURE: "true"
 ```

-If you're not sure where to add the environment variable, ask SRE (`#sre`) or the Delivery team (`#eng-k8s`) for help.
+If you're not sure where to add the environment variable, ask SRE (`#sre`) or the Delivery team (`#em-delivery-eng`) for help.

+### Sync in Argo

+For initial deployment and any changes to the OTLP endpoint, the app's pods will need to be restarted in order to pick up the new/updated environment variables.
+For some configurations, Argo will restart the pods automatically.
+For others, you may need to manually restart the pods.
+Reach out to SRE (`#sre`) or the Delivery team (`#em-delivery-eng`) if you need help with that.

+## Managing Honeycomb API keys

+As of August 2022, Metal services share a global Honeycomb key for each environment.
+Service teams no longer need to worry about managing Honeycomb keys for their services.

-### Generate a Honeycomb secret for your app and add it to keymaker
+### Rotating a Honeycomb key

 (Note: this step requires that you [set up your local Kubernetes config according to the Delivery Docs](https://delivery-docs.metalkube.net/training_and_guides/kubectl/#import-kube-configs).)

-First, request a new Honeycomb API key for your app from the SRE team.
-Instructions for generating API keys can be found in [Confluence](https://packet.atlassian.net/wiki/spaces/SWE/pages/2838986842/Honeycomb+Configuration).
-The API key name in Honeycomb should use the format `prod-{appname}`.
+The API key name in Honeycomb should use the format `metal-{appname}`.

-Next, you will need to create a yaml manifest file for the ExternalSecretPush.
+You will need to create a yaml manifest file to update the ExternalSecretPush.
 (For more information about using Keymaker, see [these instructions on the delivery docs site](https://delivery-docs.metalkube.net/core_services/keymaker/?h=keymaker#add-secret-to-secret-store).)

 This file must NOT be committed to git so you can just create it in your home directory, for example: